authelia/authelia/docs/configuration/identity-providers/oidc.md

 </div>

-The public option enables a client where the end user or a malicious application could reasonably obtain the [client id](#id) and [client secret](#secret).
+The public option enables a client where the end user or a malicious application could reasonably obtain the [client id](#id) and [client secret](#secret), you can read more about client types in [RFC6749](https://datatracker.ietf.org/doc/html/rfc6749#section-2.1).
 This is particularly useful for SPA's and CLI tools.
-This option requires (and allows) setting the [client secret](#secret) to a blank string.
+This option requires setting the [client secret](#secret) to a blank string.

-In addition to the standard redirect URI requirements, the host must be `localhost` or `127.0.0.1`.
-Alternatively a redirect URI of exactly `urn:ietf:wg:oauth:2.0:oob` is valid.

 #### authorization_policy
 <div markdown="1">